 Not just limited to people in manually intensive jobs, Skeletal problems, at nearly a fifth, 19.7%, are common amongst all industries.
 The 27.8 million days lost to this type of sickness are related to things such as back pain, neck and upper spine issues, and limb problems.

 Despite the rather all-encompassing title, “other” sickness does not take the top spot in our list.
+This section contains a collection of short and long-term illnesses.
 This category of sickness includes

 - Skin disorders

 All these “other” reasons stopped us from going to work for a total of 19.4 million days a year – 13.7% of the total sickness days.

 Mental health reasons were given for 12.4% of sickness days.
 This is 17.5 million days off.
 Recognising and understanding mental health problems is improving.
 As a result of this, the people with stress, depression, anxiety and other serious mental health conditions will hopefully not feel so alone.

 With not even half of the previous category, 6.1% goes to having problems with the digestive system, or thereabouts.
 This accounts for just 8.6 million days.

 All the rest of the categories add up to 16.1% – or 22.7 million days.
 Some examples of the remaining categories are: